Joe Maphosa: Early life

 Joseph Maphosa was born on 7 April 1994 in Beitbridge, Zimbabwe, where he grew up with his parents and two brothers.
-When Maphosa was 9, his father, a maths teacher and part-time accountant, emigrated to England in an attempt to find work and provide a better life for his wife and three sons.
-His father eventually settled in Middlesbrough, and after saving up enough money Joe and his two brothers flew to England to join his father.
+When Maphosa was 9, his father, a mathematics teacher and part-time accountant, emigrated to the U.K. in an attempt to find work.
+He had a wife and three sons.
+His father eventually settled in Middlesbrough, England, and after saving up enough money Joe and his two brothers flew to England to join his father.
 He attended St. Pius X primary school in Middlesbrough where he gained an interest in cricket.
-His interest in boxing came after watching Bernard Hopkins fight on TV, saying, "I enjoyed playing cricket and running around in the playground at school, but then I saw a clip of Bernard Hopkins on TV and I liked what he was doing so I decided to get myself to a Boxercise class for general fitness to begin with but and that led onto me going to Middlesbrough ABC and from there I have never looked back."
+His interest in boxing came after watching Bernard Hopkins box Antwun Echols on TV, saying, "I enjoyed playing cricket and running around in the playground at school, but then I saw a clip of Bernard Hopkins on TV and I liked what he was doing so I decided to get myself to a Boxercise class for general fitness to begin with but and that led onto me going to Middlesbrough ABC and from there I have never looked back."